 \subsection{Image Quality and Aesthetics Evaluation}

-Early works on image aesthetics evaluation focus on handcrafted features \cite{bhattacharya2010framework, datta2006studying, li2010towards}.
-However, they require a lot of manual engineering, which can be expensive in real-world business situations.
-Subsequently, with the rapid adoption of deep learning techniques, numerous supervised methods have shown superior performance \cite{pan2022vcrnet, cheon2021perceptual}.
+Early works on image aesthetics evaluation focus on handcrafted features \citep{bhattacharya2010framework, datta2006studying, li2010towards}.
+However, they require substantial manual engineering, which can be expensive in real-world business settings.
+Subsequently, with the rapid adoption of deep learning techniques, numerous supervised methods have shown superior performance \citep{pan2022vcrnet, cheon2021perceptual}.
 Nonetheless, they traditionally depend on human-labeled data, limiting their generalizability and versatility.
-Consequently, efforts have been made to explore zero-shot or weakly-supervised approaches \cite{clipiqa, chen2023x}.
-CLIP-IQA demonstrates that pre-trained CLIP embeddings not only capture the content of the images, but also its quality attributes \cite{clipiqa}.
-We believe this finding holds significant value for real-world business applications, where the reusability of pre-trained models can reduce costs and expedite proof-of-concept (PoC) experimentations.
+Consequently, efforts have been made to explore zero-shot or weakly supervised approaches \citep{clipiqa, chen2023x}.
+CLIP-IQA demonstrates that pre-trained CLIP embeddings not only capture the content of images but also their quality attributes \citep{clipiqa}.
+We believe this finding holds significant value for real-world applications, where the reusability of pre-trained models can reduce costs and expedite proof-of-concept (PoC) experimentation.